Dajamante/Socket_based_game/protocol.md

 ### Server

 The server has also a listening socket that receives all incoming connections.
-It also has a queue for operations that will be processed by the main game loop, and a list of threaded clients, to organize distribution to all connected clients.
+It also has a queue for operations that will be processed by the main game loop, and a list of threaded clients, to organise distribution to all connected clients.

 ```python
 self.server_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)